-Olives are a great addition to any meal for a chewy and salty flavor.
+Olives are a great addition to any meal for a chewy, salty flavor.

-Olives have a fantastic chewy, soft, tender, and “meaty” texture, perfect to add to dishes to give them a unique bite and distinct flavor.
-Depending on the type of olive, the flavor will vary amongst the several varieties of olives including green, kalamata, black, and also vary from the region where they’re grown.
-Olives are very popular in Mediterranean diets and have been associated with healthful benefits.
+Olives have a fantastic chewy, soft, tender, and “meaty” texture.
+They’re a perfect addition to any dish to give a unique bite and distinct flavor.
+Depending on the type of olive, the flavor will vary greatly.
+Some of the most popular olive variations are green, Kalamata and black.
+Olives are very popular in Mediterranean diets and have been associated with a plethora of health benefits.

 Nutrient Breakdown of Olives:

-Add olives to a platter or small plate for an appetizer alongside gluten-free crackers, hummus, roasted veggies, or add your favorite “small plates”.
+Try adding olives to a platter or small plate for an appetizer alongside gluten-free crackers, hummus or roasted veggies!